 Queerness in the occupation is often displayed through imagery, such as when Khaled Jarrar, a Palestinian visual artist, painted the West Bank barrier with the colors of the pride flag in 2015, after which Palestinian men painted it over with white.

-Discussion flared among Palestinian youth over whether the wall should remain gray and unpleasant as part of its unjust aesthetic structure or whether they are entitled to use forms of art to cope with its burdensome as part of hope and the path to freedom and resistance.
+Discussion flared among Palestinian youth at the time over whether the wall should remain gray and unpleasant as part of its unjust aesthetic structure or whether they are entitled to use forms of art to cope with its burdensome as part of hope and the path to freedom and resistance.

-This narrative is often used by followers of the right-wing Israeli government to divert attention from Israel’s infringements of Palestinian human rights to an alleged advanced LGBTQ+ rights record in Israel, Atshan said.
+This narrative is often used by followers of the right-wing Israeli government to divert attention from Israel’s infringements of Palestinian human rights to an alleged advanced LGBTQ+ rights record in Israel, Atshan noted.

 He reiterated that the situation is more complex, given both societies have a queer continuum and spectrum.
 Although pride parades occur in Israel, so do hate crimes, such as at the Jerusalem gay pride parade.

 Atshan emphasized the inaccuracy of believing that only one emotion, either love or hate, exists in each society.
-Instead, Atshan said both queer empowerment and homophobia exist in Israel and Palestine and then gave an example of the dehumanization of Palestinians that was in an interview about a pornographic film where the creator, Michael Lucas, said that the Israeli men “shot their seeds” all over an abandoned Palestinian village.
+Instead, he said both queer empowerment and homophobia exist in Israel and Palestine before giving an example of the dehumanization of Palestinians that was in an interview about a pornographic film where the creator, Michael Lucas, said that the Israeli men “shot their seeds” all over an abandoned Palestinian village.

-By doing this, he claimed that they engaged in desecration porn, degrading and pinkwashing Palestinians to the point where people will consume it without giving it much thought.
+By doing this, Atshan claimed that they engaged in desecration porn, degrading and pinkwashing Palestinians to the point where people will consume it without giving it much thought.

-“There is this attempt to draw attention to Israel as this queer, erotic, utopian sphere, [and] to pinkwash away the bodies, the spirits, the boasts of Palestinians who are being systematically met with death and destruction in this particular zone,” Atshan said.
+“There is this attempt to draw attention to Israel as this queer, erotic, utopian sphere, [and] to pinkwash away the bodies, the spirits, the boasts of Palestinians who are being systematically met with death and destruction in this particular zone.”

 Atshan concluded that for the queer Palestinian movement to reach its full potential, radical political commitments must continue to transcend traditional boundaries.
 He urged activists to maintain a certain amount of radical purism and emphasized the importance of coalition building in achieving both liberations without sacrificing the core goals of either.